 Lawsuits against supervisory individuals: Attorneys aren’t just suing whole companies, they’re also suing individual employees where they find it reasonable.
 With several laws and statutes coming into play, the list of restrictions determining what or who can be found negligent in a Covid-19 related case is growing.
 There’s a potential conflict of interest that arises when an individual employee is sued and companies will be left with the decision to either get their hands dirty or not out of fear for future retribution and most law firms are choosing to address this early on.

-If you or a loved one has been injured in a scooter accident, or any other type of vehicle accident, let a personal injury lawyer in Kansas City, such as from Royce Injury Attorneys, represent you for your case.
+If you or a loved one has been injured during the COVID-19 pandemic, let medical malpractice lawyers Tulsa, OK trusts, such as from Royce Injury Attorneys, represent you for your case.
 Contact a law firm today.